Lexpedite/blawx/README.md

 ## How Can I Learn More?
 Extensive documentation, including the Blawx Beginner's Guide and several examples, is available from inside the application by clicking "Help" in the coding interface.
 You can also view the [documentation on the live demo site](https://dev.blawx.com/docs).

+The most recent video demonstration of Blawx is linked at the top of this file.

 ## Is this software production ready?
 No. Blawx is functional, but it is not production-quality software.
 It is a proof of concept that is intended to motivate